State Library of

 In 1884 when the Public Library building opened there were 3 Library staff.

 In 1940 the Public Library had 26 staff and three unnamed cleaners and the Archives had three staff.

 In 1967 when the Bastyan Wing opened there were 248 staff made up of 119 librarians/archivists, 59 clerical officers, 48 binders and 14 attendants.
 The Library staffed 17 government department libraries out of this component.
 The median age in 1967 was a young 23 years with high turnover of staff.

 In 1974-75 there were 345 staff made up of 150 librarians/archivists, 101 clerical officers, 54 binders, 6 photographic staff, and 26 attendants.
 From these, 24 librarians and 16 clerical officers staffed 22 government department libraries.

-A direct comparison with today's staff is not possible because classifications have changed, but in 2010-11 there were 162 staff of 145 FTEs, made up of 53 librarians/archivists, 90 administrative officers, 12 binders/photographic/reformatting and 10 casual retrieval/reshelving.
+A direct comparison with today's staff is not possible because classifications have changed, but in 2010-11 there were 162 staff (145 Full time equivalents), made up of 53 librarians/archivists, 90 administrative officers, 12 binders/photographic/reformatting and 10 casual retrieval/reshelving.
 The Library no longer staffs government department libraries, but provides outsourced library services to three other government departments.The percentage of staff under the age of 24 in 2010-11 was 1% with a low turnover of staff reflecting the workforce of today.

 The Friends of the State Library of South Australia formed in 1932 when there were insufficient government funds available for the Library's ordinary book requirements.
 Initially the Friends came to the aid of the Library with funds for this purpose and since then have supported the acquisition of fine books, manuscripts and works of art to enhance the Library collections.
 They are the oldest Friends group of any of the state libraries.
 Once a month they hold a Wednesdays at One program where South Australian identities speak about books in their life.
 New members are always welcome.